 Maybe you are the type to always have a charger nearby, so you think this does not apply to you.
 But your own device could have been manipulated.
 The cheap, aesthetically pleasing USB stick, keyboard, or mouse you bought on Amazon might have been a win at only $10… But the losses will be much more than that when the device starts preforming a malicious cyberattack.
 Yes, sometimes Amazon finds really are too good to be true.

 Network implants are another type of rogue device.
 As network implants sit on the Physical Layer, they run under the radar of existing network security solutions.
-This includes NAC, thereby going completely undetected.
+This includes NAC, thereby going completely undetected (Moving Beyond NACs).
 Again, whether you’re connecting to a WiFi hotspot for work purposes or not, one of the major BYOD security risks is how vulnerable it is to an attack.
 With no protection against network implants, you cannot be sure that the access point (AP) is secure.
 Acting as a man-in-the-middle, the network implant enables the perpetrator to intercept traffic, inject data packets, and even exfiltrate data, all without the victim knowing.

+Navigating BYOD security risks can be managed through a stringent BYOD policy.
 A BYOD policy with strict rules can regulate the use of BYODs by restricting which devices can be used, as well as where and how, through an Acceptable Use Policy.
 Furthermore, a BYOD policy can address the issue of insufficient security by requiring BYODs to have specific security measures in place.
 Although such measures will not be able to detect the presence of a rogue device, they can reduce the damage a hardware attack can cause.
 Anti-malware software, for example, can notify the user when malware has been detected.
 This allows a remediation process to come into effect quicker than if the software were not in place.
 Policies, however, are ineffective if not enforced properly which is, in itself, a challenge.

 Furthermore, the solution’s policy enforcement mechanism enables Hardware Access Control by enforcing a strict, or more granular, set of rules based on the device’s characteristics.
-And, importantly, HAC-1 instantly detects any devices which breach the pre-set policy, automatically instigating a mitigation process to block the device, thus preventing malicious actors from successfully carrying out an attack.
+And, importantly, Sepio instantly detects any devices which breach the pre-set policy, automatically instigating a mitigation process to block the device, thus preventing malicious actors from successfully carrying out an attack.
 And, with BYODs providing so many entry points for attackers, it is essential to have a solution in place that detects an attack, no matter where it comes from.